Source: Karolina Grabowska

 Travel expenses to and from work can be expensive.
 Your employer may offer you a travel allowance.
 This is compensation for the costs you incur to get to work.

-When travelling by personal transportation, carpooling or public transportation, an employer can provide a tax-free reimbursement of up to €0.21 per kilometre.
-If your employer reimburses more than €0.21 per kilometre, everything above this €0.21 counts as wages.
-It is therefore taxed in the same way as the rest of your wages.
+When travelling with your own transportation, carpooling or public transport, an employer can reimburse a legally determined maximum amount without paying tax on it.
+If your employer reimburses more than this maximum amount, everything above this amount is considered wages.
+Then it is taxed just like the rest of your wages.